-Limited liability companies are incredibly popular business entities, as thousands of new LLCs are formed every day in America.
-While LLCs shoulder less of a tax burden than most corporations do, there are still quite a few important facts that you need to know about how LLCs pay taxes.
+This is why the LLC’s variable tax structure has made it an extremely popular business structure.
+Thousands of new LLCs are formed every day in America and, while they shoulder less of a tax burden than most corporations do, there are still a few important facts that you should know about how LLCs pay taxes.

-From the way limited liability company owner/members claim profits and losses, to how LLC taxes work regarding single-member and multi-member companies, this article serves as a how-to guide of sorts, taking a look at some of the most overlooked and misunderstood aspects of LLC taxation, both on the federal level and the state level.
+From the way limited liability company owner/members claim profits and losses, to how single-member and multi-member LLCs are taxed differently, this article serves as a how-to guide, clarifying some of the most overlooked and misunderstood aspects of state and federal LLC taxation.

 1) LLCs Don’t File Corporate Tax Returns

-The biggest benefit of this is that unlike most corporations, LLCs avoid double taxation, which is when the same money is taxed twice ― first on the corporate level, then again when a shareholder files their individual taxes.
+The biggest benefit here is that unlike most corporations, LLCs avoid double taxation, which is when the same money is taxed twice ― first on the corporate level, then again when a shareholder files their individual taxes.

 2) Single-Member LLCs Are Taxed Like Sole Proprietorships

-For taxation purposes, there isn’t much of a difference at all between the single-member limited liability company and a sole proprietorship.
+In the eyes of the IRS, single-member LLCs are the same as sole proprietorships for taxation.
 All the owner needs to do is claim the net income from their LLC using a form called Schedule C, then transfer that information to a Form 1040 when filing their individual tax return.

 3) Multi-Member LLCs Are Typically Taxed Like Partnerships

-While limited liability companies with more than one member have options regarding how they want to be taxed (more on this shortly…), the default tax status for these LLCs is similar to a partnership.
-Like the single-member LLC, the net income passes through the business entity to each owner, who is then responsible for paying their share of taxes to the IRS.
+But what about multi-member LLCs?
+By default, they’re taxed like general partnerships.
+Like the single-member LLC, net income passes through the business entity to each owner, who is then responsible for paying their share of taxes to the IRS.

 4) An LLC May Elect C Corporation or S Corporation Taxation

-An exception to the guidelines above occurs when the limited liability company’s owners choose to have their business taxed like a corporation ― either as a C corporation or as an S corporation.
-The C corp is the most common form of corporation, because there aren’t many restrictions on what businesses can claim C corp status.
+You can elect to have it taxed as a C corporation or an S corporation instead.
+The C corp is the most common form of corporation because there aren’t many restrictions on which businesses can claim C corp status.
 The big drawback of the C corp is the double taxation we mentioned earlier.

-The main reason for electing C corp or S corp taxation is if the LLC member/owners are high-income individuals who would benefit from corporation-style taxes.
-The vast majority of LLCs do not choose to be taxed in this manner, but rather stick with the partnership-style taxation that is the default.
+The main reason to elect C corp or S corp taxation is if the LLC member/owners are high-income individuals who would benefit from corporation-style taxes.
+The vast majority of LLCs simply stick with the default partnership-style taxation.

 5) LLC Owners Can Choose How to Split up the Shared Tax Burden